kaidez/kaidez.com/_drafts/2013-11-25-jekyll-search.md

 }
 {% endprism %}

-Our `testCSS` div may be gone but our `isCSSDisabled` variable is still around, and we can check it's value.
-And if `isCSSDisabled` is set to `false`, it means that CSS is *not* disabled so it's safe to run our `loadMenu()` function that builds the Tipue search box.
-But in any other situation, such as `isCSSDisabled` being set to `true`, don't do anything else and just play it safe a do a `return false`
+Our `testCSS` div may be gone but our `isCSSDisabled` variable is still around, and we can check its value.
+And if `isCSSDisabled` is set to `false`, it means that CSS is *not* disabled so it's safe to run our `loadMenu()` function to build the Tipue search box.
+But in any other situation, such as `isCSSDisabled` being set to `true`, don't do anything else and, to just play it safe, do absolutely nothing by performing a basic `return false`.
 <!--

 Hiding elements using `display:none` is generally frowned upon from an accessibility standpoint.
 [The Yahoo! dev team has recommended another method since 2010](http://developer.yahoo.com/blogs/ydn/clip-hidden-content-better-accessibility-53456.html) but implementing it would mean that the Google search box would be picked up by a screen reader.